Rock climbing in Haute-Savoie: 5 unmissable sporting events of summer 2026

 Located in the preserved hamlet of Lavancher, halfway between Chamonix and Argentière (6 km on each side), theHotel Jeu de Paume is the ideal base camp for experiencing the major sporting events of Haute-Savoie.
 Here you will find:

-Once these major events are over (or to pass the time between races), extend your stay with the most beautiful hikes around Lavancher or Full calendar of events in Chamonix for 2026.
+Once these major events are over (or to pass the time between races), extend your stay with the most beautiful hikes around Lavancher or the complete calendar of events for 2026 in Chamonix.

 Practical tips for your sports holiday in Haute-Savoie